 A great freebie

-It's nice to see a program that bears its creator's name (James Cobian), though the version 11 that I tested is owned and maintained by one James Sweeney.
-Thanks to both Jims for thinking of just about everything.
+It's nice to see a program that bears its creator's name (Luis Cobian), though the program is now owned and maintained by one James Sweeney.
 It's nice to see a simple program that just works without putting on airs.
 If you've the need, it's highly recommended.

 Cobian Backup 11